deislabs/hippo-cli/README.md

 * Pushes to the Bindle server
 * Notifies Hippo that a new bindle version is available

-The Bindle server is specified in the `BINDLE_URL` environment variable.
-(If you don't want to set the environment variable, pass the `-s` argument with the URL.)
+Authentication is handled through two commands:

+- `hippo auth login`, which logs into Hippo
+- `hippo bindle login`, which logs into Bindle

+With `hippo auth login`, the Hippo URL is specified in the `--url` flag.
+Hippo requires authentication: if `--username` or `--password` are not provided, the CLI will prompt for that information.

-If the Bindle server requires authentication, specify this via the `BINDLE_USERNAME` and `BINDLE_PASSWORD` environment variables (or `--bindle-username` and `--bindle-password` options).
-Note that Bindle authentication is independent of Hippo authentication!
+With `hippo bindle login`, the Bindle server is specified with the `--url` flag.
+If the Bindle server requires authentication, specify this via the `--username` and `--password` options.
+Note that Bindle authentication is independent of Hippo authentication, and in some cases (e.g. if `bindle-server` is provided the `--unauthenticated` flag), no authentication is necessary!

-The Hippo URL is specified in the `HIPPO_URL` environment variable.
-Hippo requires authentication: pass the username in `HIPPO_USERNAME` and the password in `HIPPO_PASSWORD`.
-(The equivalent command line options are `--hippo-url`, `--hippo-username` and `--hippo-password`.)

-If you want to review the proposed bindle rather than pushing it, pass `hippo prepare -d <staging_dir> .`.
+If you want to review the proposed bindle rather than pushing it, pass `hippo bindle prepare -d <staging_dir> .`.
 This will stage the bindle to the specified directory but _not_ push it.
-If you want to push the generated bindle but not notify Hippo, use `hippo bindle .`.
+If you want to push the generated bindle but not notify Hippo, use `hippo bindle push .`.

 In a CI environment you can supply the `-v production` option to suppress version mangling.
 This will create and upload the bindle with the version from `HIPPOFACTS`, without the prerelease segment.

-If you want to skip server verification, pass the `-k` flag.
-This can be useful if you are running development services with self-signed certificates. **This is a security risk: do not use it in production.**
+If you want to skip server TLS verification, pass the `-k` flag to either `login` command.
+This can be useful if you are running development services with self-signed certificates.
+**This is a security risk: do not use it in production.**

+Logging out can be performed with

+- `hippo auth logout`, which logs out of Hippo
+- `hippo bindle logout`, which logs out of Bindle

 ## Building from source